dunghoilyd01/linux-guide-split-audio-ports/README.md

     ; This is the mapping for the internal speaker
-    ; If needed, change the 0 in "hw:%f,0" to your sub device location ; You can change the description for this and other mappings if you want ; in paths output put the name of the previously created custom mixer path [Mapping analog-stereo-speaker]
+    ; If needed, change the 0 in "hw:%f,0" to your sub device location ; You can change the description for this and other mappings if you want, ; in paths output put the name of the previously created custom mixer path [Mapping analog-stereo-speaker]
     description = Speakers